bloominstituteoftechnology/Processes/stretch/README.md

    **Short answer**: What happens?
 Do things go as planned and look sensible?
 What do you speculate is happening?

+   As is the program is not withdrawing money correctly; the balance does not accurately reflect all of the withdraws that have been made.
+As detailed in the first short answer, processes are reading the balance sheet before some prior processes have had a chance to write the updated balance.
+Those later processes end up reading in an outdated balance.
+Example:

+   - 1st process: Withdrew $924, new balance $9076
+   - 2nd process: Withdrew $731, new balance $8345
+   - 3rd process: Withdrew $538, new balance $7807
+   - 4th process: Withdrew $345, new balance $8000

+   The 4th process reads the balance before the 3rd process has had a chance to finish updating.
+While the actual balance when process 3 finishes is $7807, process 4 read in $8345 effectively giving up $538 without recording it.

 4. Add calls to [`flock()`](https://linux.die.net/man/2/flock) to
    capture and release an exclusive lock on the file before reading and